 Compatibility of balancing mechanisms in the context of these Guidelines refers to a process of adaptation of the most important features of connected balancing mechanisms (i.e. balancing mechanisms established in adjacent control areas) with the aim of providing to every TSO access to balancing power reserves existing in the neighbouring systems in real time, considering the cross-border interconnection capacity available.
-Compatibility means that products type, timescales definition, etc., will not stop exchange possibilities among different markets.
+Compatibility means that product types, timescale definitions, etc., will not stop exchange possibilities among different markets.